TaygaHoshi/tt-project/Content/Combat.md

 2. Attacking from low ground gives you a -1 penalty.

 ## Cover and Line of Sight
-+ When a character is behind cover, they are semi-protected against projectile attacks or projectile spells.
++ When a character is behind cover, they are semi-protected against projectile attacks or abilities.
 + There are 3 types of cover:
 	+ Quarter Cover: +1 bonus to all resistances versus projectiles.
 	+ Half Cover: +2 bonus to all resistances versus projectiles.
 	+ Full Cover: +4 bonus to all resistances versus projectiles.
 + Having other creatures in the way while determining cover counts as half cover.
 This doesn't increase with the amount of creatures in the way.
-+ If a creature is completely blocked from another's point of view, they are out of line of sight and can't be interacted with targeted attacks and spells.
++ If a creature is completely blocked from another's point of view, they are out of line of sight and can't be interacted with targeted attacks and techniques.
-+ Abilities, spells and attacks which affect an area may require hearing or sight:
++ Abilities, techniques and attacks which affect an area may require hearing or sight:
 	+ Sounds can't pass rocks, deep water and similar materials.
 	+ Sounds can pass 1 meter of wood, metal, shallow water and other similar materials.
 	+ Cover of any kind doesn't break line of sight.